 Let us make them realize that there’s nothing to fear about.
-Fear among teenagers emanate from the feeling of inferiority.
-They are afraid of being not suitable in a group – that they are lesser individuals than other people.
+The fear among teenagers emanates from the feeling of inferiority.
+They are afraid of being not suitable for a group – that they are lesser individuals than other people.
 The best point to start helping them is to make them realize that inferiority is a self-created reality.
 Thus, building self-confidence starts in changing the thinking patterns.
 Help them realize their potential, self-value and develop hidden abilities.

 4. Help them establish a support network

 Adolescents who committed suicide were aloft to social activities.
 Helping depressed adolescents to prevent the formation of negative thoughts means helping them to find social support.
 Let them communicate with fellow teenagers, friends, and families and inspire them to share their problems.
 This is one of the best ways to lessen the burden they might carry with them.

 Although there is biological treatment to suicide, these tips can serve as a preliminary and preventive approach to help reduce suicide rates.
 Let us help young people to pass through the rocky phase of their lives.
 All that we can do is to make time to listen to them, make them feel that we care about them – that we feel their hardships – that we are always ready to accompany their journey.